milton0825/cpython-internals/frames-function-calls-and-scope.md

              13 RETURN_VALUE
 ```

-In the code object, we have a list of instruction opcodes that we need to run.
+The code object contains a list of instruction opcodes compiled from the script.
 ```c
 typedef struct {
   PyObject *co_code;          /* instruction opcodes */
 } PyCodeObject;
 ```

-The frame object has a pointer that points at the previous frame so that we can return to it after current frame ends.
-It also has
+The frame object has a pointer that points to the previous frame so that program can return to previous frame after current frame ends.
-the code object so that we can run the code.
+It also has the code object so that we can run the code.
 ```c
 typedef struct _frame {
   struct _frame *f_back;      /* previous frame, or NULL */